 - A Board-certified Orthopedic Surgeon specializing in Sports Medicine with over 20 years of experience.

 My Hospital Affiliations

-- St Johns Riverside/ Dobbs Ferry Community Hospital
+- St Johns Riverside Hospital / Dobbs Ferry Community Hospital

 My Personal Interests

 Dr. Luks has been named as one of the top Sports Medicine Physicians in the United States, by US News and World Report.
-He has also been names as one of the Top 10 “Social Healthmakers” for Osteoarthritis.
-Dr. Luks has been named one of the top Sports Medicine Physicians in New York for nearly 10 years in a row and Dr. Luks was named one of Twitter’s Top Ten Doctors and serves as an Advisory Board Member of the Mayo Clinic Center for Social Media.
+He has also been named as one of the Top 10 “Social Health Makers” for Osteoarthritis.
+Dr. Luks has been named one of the top Sports Medicine Physicians in New York for nearly 10 years in a row and Dr. Luks was named one of Twitter’s Top Ten Doctors and served as an Advisory Board Member of the Mayo Clinic Center for Social Media for 3 years.